WAppAI/assistant/README.md

 ### Voice Messages

 To utilize voice messages, make sure you have FFMPEG installed on your machine and an OpenAI API key.
-Please note that using our voice transcription API (Whisper AI) comes with a cost of US$0.06 per 10 minutes.
+Please note that using the voice transcription API (Whisper AI) provided by OpenAI comes with a cost of US$0.06 per 10 minutes.

 Once you have installed FFMPEG and obtained your OpenAI API key, you will need to place the key in the `.env` file under the `OPENAI_API_KEY` variable.
 Additionally, set `TRANSCRIPTION_ENABLED` to `"TRUE"`.
 After restarting the bot, you can proceed to utilize it.

 ### Group Chat

 To utilize it in a group chat, you will need to either mention it by using her username with the "@" symbol (e.g., @Sydney) or reply directly to her last message.

 ### Available commands